Dundas Dental - Whitby

 Frequently Asked Questions

-With proper care, dental bridges can last 10-15 years or even longer.
+With proper care and maintenance, a dental bridge can last upwards of 10 to 15 years or even longer.

 What Our Patients Are Saying